-3.3.
-Determination of cholesterol in sausage and meat products
+3.4.
+Determination of cholesterol in sausage, meat products and butter

-- Weigh 1 ± 0.05 g glass beads and 0.25 g sample into a 50 mL round bottom flask. - Add 10 mL of 1 M methanolic KOH. - Heat to boiling for 25 min while stirring at the reflux condenser. - Transfer the supernatant solution to a 25 mL volumetric flask and allow to cool to below 80 °C (boiling temperature of 2-propanol). - Heat the residue twice with 6 mL 2-propanol each time while stirring at the reflux condenser. - Transfer the solution to a 25 mL volumetric flask and add 1 mL 8 M HCl. - Fill the volumetric flask with 2-propanol up to the mark when the sample has reached 20 °C or the calibration temperature of the volumetric flask. - Mix and filter the solution through a pleated filter and use 200 μL of the clear solution in the test (take note of the reagent dilution factor df! → 5.1.1.
+- Weigh 1 ± 0.05 g glass beads in a 50 mL round bottom flask. - Add 0.25 g of the meat product or 0.125 g of butter. - Add 10 mL of 1 M methanolic KOH. - Heat the mixture to boiling point and then heat for 25 minutes • while stirring on the reflux condenser. - Transfer the supernatant solution to a 25 mL volumetric flask and allow to cool to below 80 °C (boiling temperature of 2-propanol). - Heat the residue twice with 6 mL 2-propanol each time while stirring at the reflux condenser. - Transfer the solution to a 25 mL volumetric flask and add 1 mL 8 M HCI. - Fill the volumetric flask with 2-propanol up to the mark when the sample has reached 20 °C or the calibration temperature of the volumetric flask. - Mix and filter the solution through a pleated filter and use 200 μL of the clear solution in the test (take note of the reagent dilution factor df! $\rightarrow$ 5.1.1.
 Total cholesterol concentration).

-3.4.
+3.5.
 Further advice

-The sample extracts should be as clear as possible and without precipitation.
-Sample extracts acidified with HCl (and possibly CaCl) may show turbidity in the lower part of the cuvette.
-The turbidity should not be in the beam path during the measurement, otherwise the absorbance will be too high.

-It has been shown that the recovery of cholesterol in sample solutions can be significantly improved if they are left overnight at 4 °C and measured the following day.
+- The sample extracts should be as clear as possible and without precipitation.
+2-Isoproanol can cloud and/or damage acrylate cuvettes if left to act for a long time.
+This can lead to turbidity in the lower part of the cuvette.
+A longer standing time (e.g. in devices) should therefore be avoided. - The cuvette turbidity should not be in the beam path during the measurement, as otherwise the measured absorption will be too hiah. - Pay attention to/avoid boiling retardation! - It has been shown that the recovery of cholesterol in sample solutions can be significantly improved if they are left overnight at 4 °C and measured the following day.

-EnzytecTM Liquid Cholesterol Version 1 / 2024-02-22

-Art.
-No. E8320